Gkreindler/GMMTools.jl/README.md

 *Preliminary/In progress.*
 A toolbox for generalized method of moments (GMM) and classical minimum distance (CMD) estimation, with functionality aimed at streamlining estimating models that have long runtime and estimation launched on a computer cluster.

-For broadly related projects, see [DrWatson.jl](https://github.com/JuliaDynamics/DrWatson.jl), [DrWatsonSim.jl](https://github.com/sebastianpech/DrWatsonSim.jl), [GMMInference.jl]{https://github.com/schrimpf/GMMInference.jl}.
-[SMM.jl]{https://github.com/floswald/SMM.jl}
+For broadly related projects, see [DrWatson.jl](https://github.com/JuliaDynamics/DrWatson.jl), [DrWatsonSim.jl](https://github.com/sebastianpech/DrWatsonSim.jl), [GMMInference.jl](https://github.com/schrimpf/GMMInference.jl).
+[SMM.jl](https://github.com/floswald/SMM.jl)

-# Features and philosophy
+# Features and use-cases
-## Who is this package useful for?
+## Who could this package be useful for?
-The idea behind this package is that rapid iteration in data analysis is a necessary condition for quality science.
-When working with large or complicated models, valuable research time can be wasted collecting results, re-running partial estimation cycles, or bootstrap runs, after a bug causes an error in one run, etc. This package aims to automate some of the common steps in such workflows, and re-use successful estimation runs.
+The idea behind this package is that rapid iteration is a necessary condition for quality science.
+When working with large or complicated economic models and estimating them using GMM-type methods, valuable research time can be wasted collecting results, re-running partial estimation cycles, or bootstrap runs, after a bug causes an error in one run, etc. This package aims to automate and speed up some common steps in such workflows.

 What does this package add above and beyond just coding `g'Wg` directly?
-The aim is to offer a similar set of features that a typical OLS package adds above and beyond coding directly `(X'X)-1X'Y`.
+The ultimate aim is to offer a similar set of features that a typical OLS package adds above and beyond coding directly `(X'X)-1X'Y`.

 If you find yourself estimating GMM/CMD models and spend significant time on routine operations, read on.